Havcker243/APLITE/docs/PRODUCT_UI_SPEC.md

 - Always show:
   - what went wrong
   - how to fix it
-- Avoid generic –invalid input→ without guidance.
+- Avoid generic "invalid input" without guidance.

 # G. MVP Build Order (Current)
 ---